phembi/phembi/README.md

 - 👋 Hi, I’m @phembi
-- 👀 I’m interested in mobile application development
+- 👀 I’m interested in UI/UX design and web dev.
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning UI/UX design on figma.
-- 💞️ I’m looking to collaborate on mobile application development and website development
+- 💞️ I’m looking to collaborate on UI design and website development
 - 📫 you can reach me on irenepitiko@gmail.com

 <!---